header logo

 Lahm has not received a single red card throughout his career

-Philipp Lahm could read the game better from the pitch than an analyst in the stands; by allowing him and David Alaba to tuck inside, Bayern could maintain wide attacking play while naturally shifting ball-winners into midfield.
-With support from Pep, Lahm blurred the line between a defender and a midfielder.
-Lahm's success inspired other full-backs to play with confidence and rise higher.
+Philipp Lahm could read the game better on the pitch than an analyst in the stands.
+By allowing Lahm and David Alaba to tuck inside, Bayern maintained wide attacking play while naturally shifting ball-winners into midfield.
+With support from Pep Guardiola, Lahm blurred the line between defender and midfielder.
+Lahm's success inspired other full-backs to play with confidence and push forward.

-Franco Baresi was cursed by being defined by someone he wasn't.
-Initially dubbed 'Little One' because his older brother was a former footballer, he later took on the nickname "Kaiser Franz".
-Alluding to Franz Beckenbauer.
-Ask any AC Milan fan, and they'll tell you he was just one part of a backline quartet, alongside Paolo Maldini, Alessandro Costacurta, and Mauro Tassotti.
+Franco Baresi was unfairly defined by comparisons to players he wasn’t.
+Initially dubbed "Little One" as his older brother had been a footballer, he later took on the nickname "Kaiser Franz," a reference to Franz Beckenbauer.
+Any AC Milan fan will tell you he was just one part of a legendary backline quartet, alongside Paolo Maldini, Alessandro Costacurta, and Mauro Tassotti.

 The history of AC Milan is associated with the name Franco Baresi